This post may contain affiliate links. Please read our disclosure policy.

 1. For digestion: Magnesium citrate

 Magnesium citrate is one of the most researched types of magnesium.
-It’s typically recommended to for stress relief and digestion support.
-It is bound to citric acid, which makes it highly absorbable.
-As a word of caution, this one does have a laxative effect when taken in high doses.
+It’s typically recommended to for digestion support because it draws water to it and relieves constipation.
+It is bound to manufactured citric acid.
+As a word of caution, this one has a laxative effect.
 Start with a smaller dose, and then adjust as needed.
-If it’s too much for you, taper it back down.
+If itโs too much for you, taper it back down.

 Looking for a recommendation?
 Try Natural Calm.

 Magnesium glycinate (or magnesium biglycinate) is bound to the amino acid glycine.
-It’s often used to help with insomnia and stress relief.
+Another fairly new form, known as magnesium lysinate glysinate, is bound to both glycine and lysine.
+It has the highest absorbability rate at 90%.
+Both forms are chelated and improve sleep, stress, mood, and bring a sense of calm.
 Daily magnesium glycinate intake has been show to provide “rapid recovery” from mood disorders like depression.
-Also, it rarely has any sort of laxative effect.
+It does not irritate the intestines.

 Looking for a recommendation?
-Try Designs for Health Magnesium Buffered Chelate.
+Try Well Minerals Magnesium Lysinate Glycinate.

 3. For cognitive function: Magnesium L-threonate